Are you new to the artists open houses festival and don’t know where to start?

 There are 2 artists open house festivals in Brighton covering early summer and another at Christmas.

-The Summer open houses sit alongside the Brighton festival and runs across all weekends in May. with some venues also opening during the bank holiday(s)
+The Summer Open Houses sit alongside the Brighton festival and runs across all weekends in May. with some venues also opening during the bank holiday(s).
+Note: For 2021 the AOH event has been pushed back to June in the hope more visitors will be in a position to enjoy the event.

-The time each house opens varies with most houses covering the core hours of 11 am – 5 pm, and some open earlier and closer later.
+The time each individual house opens varies but most houses cover a core of 11 am – 5 pm, and some open earlier and closer later.
 Check first if there’s a house you particularly want to visit – in case they’re closed or open limited hours

 Yes, the items on display are available to buy.
-Everyone’s welcome whether just appreciating the art, or looking to buy something in particular
+Everyone’s welcome to look – whether it’s to appreciate the art or if you’re looking to buy something in particular.
+It’s a great way to get new artists on your radar to follow and return to in future months and years.

 Are open houses free to enter?